-Target-date funds continued to reign supreme among retirement savers last year, but new data shows collective investment trust funds may keep them from regaining the heights of a few years ago.
+Target-date mutual funds continued to reign supreme among retirement savers last year, but new data shows collective investment trust funds may keep them from regaining the heights of a few years ago.

 “Target-date CITs are only available through defined-contribution plans but have managed to gain market share primarily because of fees,” Pacholok wrote in research released on Thursday.
 “These offerings typically cost less than their mutual fund counterparts, and some providers are willing to negotiate fees even lower.
 In recent years, the industry’s increasing emphasis on costs has helped further propel CIT growth.”